Reebok Pump

 Reebok Pump is a line of athletic shoes that was first released on November 24, 1989, by Reebok.
 It was the first shoe to have an internal inflation mechanism that regulated a unique fitting cushion in the lower and upper tongue to provide locking around the ankle.

 History

-In 1988, Reebok acquired tennis and ski brand Ellesse, along with its developmental technology including a inflatable tongue in a ski boot developed by Ellesse's founder, Leonardo Servadio.
+In 1988, Reebok acquired tennis and ski brand Ellesse, along with its developmental technology including an inflatable tongue in a ski boot developed by Ellesse's founder, Leonardo Servadio.
 Reebok CEO Paul Fireman created an internal innovation team called Reebok Advanced Concepts, that brought the inflatable bladder design to a partnership with Design Continuum, an industrial design firm, to develop a shoe that used inflatable chambers that pump up for a custom fit, the Reebok Pump.
 A demo version of the Pump, a customizable inflatable/deflatable high-top shoe, was exhibited at the Sporting Goods Manufacturers' Association in February 1989.
 On November 24, 1989, the first Reebok Pump was released.
 That month, Dominique Wilkins was featured on a television commercial introducing the Reebok Pump.
 Reebok released the Omni Zone, Twilight Zone and the SXT Pump in 1990.
 That year, Michael Chang's Court Victory Pumps was launched.